brittonlaroche/realm-IOT/README.md

 A full course with RESTful APIs with Node, Express, and MongoDB is here: [The Complete Node.js Course](https://codewithmosh.com/p/the-complete-node-js-course)

+If you are not familiar with MQTT here is a great getting started video tutorial: [How to Get Started with MQTT](https://youtu.be/tQmXWNd1pNk)

 Note: This section requires the realm mqtt libraries which will be found [here] in the near future.

 Edit the realm.js file under the broker source utils directory.